Study Code of Practice and Student Code of Conduct

 - Learn from self-assessment and peer assessment.

-- Reflect on their own learning by recognizing own strengths and areas for improvement.
+- Learn from self-reflection and peer-feedback, recognizing own strengths and areas for improvement.

 - Thrive in an environment of positive and constructive criticism.

-- Share the belief in ‘assessment for learning’.
-Assessment is the teacher’s tool to provide evidence-informed instruction on a daily basis to accurately meet the level and needs of each individual student.
+- Practice consistent assessment of learning: Ongoing assessment is the teacher’s tool to create evidence-informed instruction that accurately meet the level and needs of each individual student and track each student’s progress towards the final exams.

-- Assessment and instruction are integrated: teachers need to know their students to maximize learning for all.
+- Assessment and instruction are integrated: teachers need to know their students’ academic level to maximize learning for all and tailor instruction to each student’s needs.

 Why do we assess? add